M-Files/Developer-Portal/APIs/COM-API/Searching/SearchConditions/index.md

 condition.TypedValue.SetValue(MFDataType.MFDatatypeText, "MyExternalObjectId");
 ```

-<p class="note">An example of searching by display/external ID is available within <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/SearchByDisplayId">the SearchByDisplayId sample in our github repository</a>.</p>
+An example of searching by display/external ID is available within <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/SearchByDisplayId">the SearchByDisplayId sample in our github repository</a>.
+{:.note}

 ## Excluding an object by ID